Roychrltt/vimstuffs/README.md

-### Leave my snippets here in case one day I get suspected of cheating
+### Leave my snippets here in case one day I get suspected of cheating in contests

 To install Nord terminal theme on **Mac**: